-- The investment strategy relating to the Scheme's default investment arrangement; - Investment returns; - Charges and transaction costs within the Scheme; - Administration and the processing of core financial transactions; - Value for members assessment; - Trustee knowledge and understanding (TKU); - Information regarding governance and the Trustee' assessment of the Scheme against the Pensions Regulator's ("TPR's") Defined Contribution Code of Practice.
+- The investment strategy relating to the Scheme's default investment arrangement; - Investment returns; - Charges and transaction costs within the Scheme; - Administration and the processing of core financial transactions; - Value for members assessment; - Trustee knowledge and understanding ('TKU'); - Information regarding governance and the Trustee' assessment of the Scheme against the Pensions Regulator's ("TPR's") general Code of Practice.

-The Money Purchase Section of the Kingfisher Pension Scheme has received external recognition, with the Scheme being awarded the Pensions Age 'Defined Contribution 2022 Scheme of the Year award'.
+The MP Section of the Scheme has previously received external recognition, being awarded the Pensions Age 'Defined Contribution 2022 Scheme of the Year' award.

-How we manage your scheme
+How we manage the Scheme

 The Trustee Directors who served during the year are detailed in the Scheme's Annual Report and Financial Statements.
-The Trustee Board consists of ten Trustee Directors, known as Trustees, made up of five Employer appointed Directors, one independent Trustee Director and four Member Nominated Directors (MNDs).
+The Trustee Board consists of ten Trustee Directors, known as Trustees, made up of five Employer appointed Directors, one independent Trustee Director and four Member Nominated Directors ('MNDs').
 The MNDs serve for a period of four years unless their Trusteeship is terminated, or they resign or leave active membership before the end of their term.
-These MND Trustee Directors are also able to stand for re-selection for a further one term of four years, making a total of eight years' maximum service.
+The MNDs are also able to stand for re-selection for a further one term of four years, making a total of eight years' maximum service.